Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

 Q: What happens after I submit my application?

-A: When you send in the application form you will receive an automatic confirmation by e-mail.
+A: When you submit the online application you will see a confirmation screen and you will receive an automatic confirmation by e-mail.
 If you do not receive a confirmation e-mail, we have not received your application.
+We encourage you to save a draft of your application.
+In the online system, you may save a copy using “Print a copy” located at the bottom of the confirmation page before you hit “Submit”.

-You will be contacted by e-mail to inform you of the final selection.
+You will be contacted by e-mail to inform you of the final selection by November.

 Q: Who makes the decision of which groups can get funding?